KIPTOO-JOB/codeChallenge/readme.md

 ### Prerequisites

 - Make sure you have a local server running on `http://localhost:3000` with a list of movies.
-- run a local server `npx json-server --watch db.json`
+- How to run a local server `npx json-server --watch db.json`

 ### Installation